'Vice' Traces Dick Cheney's Ascent From Yale Dropout To Political Power Player

 We had just finished filming, I think we had wrapped for about a week, and ...
 I just realized I was not in the best shape.
 I put on weight during the movie.
 I was foolish enough to continue smoking ... and I didn't feel good. ...

-I was working out my trainer and in the middle of it my hands started tingling and my stomach felt queasy.
+I was working out with my trainer and in the middle of it my hands started tingling and my stomach felt queasy.
 Those aren't normally symptoms you think of with a heart attack.
 You usually think of pain in the chest, in the arm.
 So I told my trainer, "I'm fine.
 I'm fine.
 I'm just tired.
 This is just weird."
 And he left, and as soon as he left I remembered the heart attack scene we shot with Bale when [Cheney] was running for Congress in Wyoming in the late '70s and Bale asked me, "How do you want to do the heart attack?
 Do you want it to be a pain in the arm?
 The chest?"
 He goes, "I could also do the queasy stomach.
 That's really common." ...

-And so that moment just flashback to me while I was sitting on the couch and I went, "Holy Lord!" and I ran upstairs ... and I just downed four baby aspirin and called 911. ...
+And so that moment just [flashed back] to me while I was sitting on the couch and I went, "Holy Lord!" and I ran upstairs ... and I just downed four baby aspirin and called 911. ...
 The doctor said, "Because you acted so quickly you have no damage to your heart." ...
 So I called Christian Bale a week later and I said, "Either you or Dick Cheney just saved my life."

 On how that experience changed him